 7.Line the 6 ouef sur plat moulds first with soft butter then with Demerara sugar.

-8.Spoon 2 tbsp of dulce de leche into the centre of each.
+8.Spoon 2 tbsp of caramel sauce into the centre of each.
 Distribute the chocolate mixture over the top.
 Flatten it slightly.

 9.Bake for 7 minutes, the top and outsides should be just set and the centre soft and molten.
 It should wobble a little as you take it out.